 The cover image for CONNECTED, was created on a Mac PowerBook by Mary Denman.

 Having cut, tweaked and polished the manuscript for Connected into something I considered worthy of publication, one final task awaited – that of cover design.
-For this, while having no clear idea what I wanted, yet feeling I would recognise it when I saw it, the challenge was passed to my brilliantly creative and artistic daughter, Mary, currently completing a degree in Architecture and the University of Liverpool.
+For this, while having no clear idea what I wanted, yet feeling I would recognise it when I saw it, the challenge was passed to my brilliantly creative and artistic daughter, Mary, at the time completing a degree in Architecture and the University of Liverpool.
 A few days later, I received the first draft of the stunning design you now see on the cover of this book.

 Having read (and she tells me, enjoyed) the book, she decided to create a cover which alluded to the mind-altering audio-visual video sequence, DreamZone, of the story.
 To do this, she combined artistically rendered fractal graphics with the image of an acoustic waveform.